carlmontanari/scrapli/docs/api_docs/driver/core/juniper_junos/sync_driver.md

             textfsm_platform: string name of textfsm parser platform
             genie_platform: string name of cisco genie parser platform
             failed_when_contains: List of strings that indicate a command/config has failed
-            transport: system|telnet or a plugin -- type of transport to use for connection system uses system available ssh (/usr/bin/ssh)
-                ssh2 uses ssh2-python *has been migrated to a plugin paramiko uses... paramiko *has been migrated to a plugin telnet uses telnetlib
-                choice of driver depends on the features you need. in general system is easiest as it will just 'auto-magically' use your ssh config file ('~/.ssh/config' or '/etc/ssh/config_file'). ssh2 is very very fast as it is a thin wrapper around libssh2 however it is slightly feature limited. paramiko is slower than ssh2, but has more features built in (though scrapli does not expose/support them all). explicitly added here to allow for nicely checking if transport is telnet.
-            **kwargs: keyword args to pass to inherited class(es)

         Returns:
             None